rajkandula/project_igscf/README.md

 # project_igscf

+•	Developed a responsive fellowship website with an admin dashboard to manage the inside content using Express.js, Handlebars, MongoDB & Mongoose, and Firebase.
+•	Used Mongoose to store images and document files on the website.

 Developed organization website,

 Project Demonstration Video - https://youtu.be/s_ZAJtUlqoA?feature=shared

 { The real project code is not public, this repo is just basic sample codes }